-Exhaust leaks may result in entry of harmful and potentially lethal fumes into the passenger compartment.
+WARNING: Exhaust leaks may result in entry of harmful and potentially lethal fumes into the passenger compartment.

 Do not make any unauthorized changes to your vehicle or engine.
 By law, vehicle owners and anyone who manufactures, repairs, services, sells, leases, trades vehicles, or supervises a fleet of vehicles are not permitted to intentionally remove an emission control device or prevent it from working.
 Information about your vehicle's emission system is on the Vehicle Emission Control Information Decal located on or near the engine.
-This decal identifies engine displacement and gives some tune up specifications.
+This decal also lists engine displacement.

-Please consult your Warranty Guide for complete emission warranty information.
+Please consult your Warranty Guide/Customer Information Guide for complete emission warranty information.